dhis2/dhis2-docs/src/developer/web-api/scheduling.md

 ### Observe Running Jobs
 The execution steps and state can be observed while the job is running.
+A list of all types of jobs that are currently running is provided by:

+    GET /api/scheduling/running/types

 To get an overview of all running jobs by job type use:

     GET /api/scheduling/running